About

 In 2022, They created a newly designed Creative Producers program, offering hands-on training and showcase opportunities for IBPOC, LGBTQ2SIA+ women, trans and non-binary artists under 30.
 With foundation support, they are piloting a 2-year model where Creative Producer participants receive a Toronto Living Wage and residency fees for time spent in program sessions.
 Spring 2022 they began a strategic planning process with Currents Group aimed to update Paprika’s 2018 Manifesto, staffing model, and transition strategies in order to address Paprika’s incredible growth, and the significant impacts to the arts sector due to COVID-19.
 Introducing financial partnerships with community and industry partners bolstered Paprika’s operating budget by 16%.
 Paprika relocated its homebase to Outside the March’s office in September 2022.

-They continue to work towards deepening relationships between Industry & Community Partners to create meaningful connections between participants and the larger arts sector, prioritizing incremental changes to support better staff pay, and adapting Paprika’s programming and operations to respond to sectoral changes caused by COVID-19.
+Now, Julia and Amanda continue to work towards deepening relationships between Industry & Community Partners to create meaningful connections between participants and the larger arts sector, prioritizing incremental changes to support better staff pay, and working to implement this new program and operational structure at Paprika.

 To Date

-We have grown from a Festival of five short plays to a Festival with year-round programming featuring a diversity of productions, playwrights-in-residence, a resident company, a creators’ unit, a youth advisory board, a cabaret series, ongoing mentorship, monthly training days and a vibrant connection to the professional arts community.
+We have grown from a Festival of five short plays to a Festival with year-round programming featuring a diversity of productions, playwrights, designers, creators, directors, all receiving ongoing mentorship, monthly training days and a vibrant connection to the professional arts community.

 Values